ipcamit/KIMNeighborList.jl/README.md

 Seems faster then NeighbourLists.jl that I currently use in `kim_api.jl`.
 Ported specifically for use in `kim_api.jl` but can be used standalone.

 It offers both high performance and rich features like multiple cutoff distances and neighbors on non contributed padding atoms.
+When compared against KIM-API calls using NeighbourLists.jl, it shows ~50% reduction in the wall time, and 3x reduction in memory usage (I am not 100% sure about the memory usage, as I dont know how accurately BenchmarkTools.jl can measure memory allocations in C/C++ code called from Julia, see test/benchmark.md).

 ## Installation